libvips/libvips/doc/file-format.md

 pairs.
 Binary data is encoded with base64.
 Use vips_image_set() and friends to set and get image metadata.

-You can use `vipsheader -f getext some_file.v` to get the XML from a VIPS image, and `vipsedit --setext some_file.v < file.xml` to replace the XML.
+You can use `vipsheader -f getext some_file.v` to get the XML from a libvips image, and `vipsedit --setext some_file.v < file.xml` to replace the XML.